Ranthambore National Park Rajasthan, India Travel Guide

 Consider soft-sided bags for easier storage in safari vehicles.

-Passport, visa, flight tickets, hotel and safari confirmations, travel insurance.
+Passport, visa, plane tickets, hotel and safari confirmations, travel insurance.

 Any necessary vaccinations, personal medications, basic first-aid kit, insect repellent.